Introducing Savage Godfrey Gallery

 Maine Modern Masters with Moss Galleries

 We brought works by Rockwell Kent, John Marin, Charles Woodbury and Abraham Bogdanove to the show.
+Be sure to see the show in person!
+It’s on view from July 8th to August 20th.

 Volkan Alkanoglu’s landmark installation Islands has been installed at East Boston’s Clippership Wharf.
 Located on the Harborwalk just steps from Maverick T station, it is a true destination sculpture that offers opportunities for play and photography against the backdrop of a stunning view of the Boston skyline.

 Islands examines Boston’s dynamic history by drawing inspiration from the city’s historic expansion projects of the 20th century.
 It is composed of five brightly colored vertical structures that represent the five harbor islands that were transformed into the East Boston peninsula we know today.
+With a focus on viewer interaction, visitors are invited to walk through the installation as well as sit within each structure or rotate them to form new layouts within the overall work.

 After hosting a call for art, Volkan Alkanoglu’s proposal for Islands was selected by a panel of Boston’s community leaders.
 Volkan specializes in large-scale installations that seek to transform our perceptions of and interactions with public space.